George Thomas, 1st Viscount Tonypandy: Political career

 In 1974 Thomas was elected Chairman of Ways and Means and Deputy Speaker of the House of Commons.
 Two years later he succeeded Selwyn Lloyd as Speaker of the House of Commons.
 The first broadcasting of parliamentary proceedings (although only the sound was broadcast until 1989, not live pictures) brought him unprecedented public attention, but he proved more impartial than party colleagues had expected.
-In June 1983 he retired and, a month later, on 11th July 1983, he was raised to the peerage with a hereditary peerage as Viscount Tonypandy, of Rhondda in the County of Mid Glamorgan.
-Thomas's was the last creation of a Viscountcy for a non-royal person in the UK; William Whitelaw, who is often cited as the last such creation, received his in June 1983, a month earlier than Thomas.
+In June 1983 he retired and, a month later, on 11 July 1983, he was raised to the peerage with a hereditary peerage as Viscount Tonypandy, of Rhondda in the County of Mid Glamorgan.
+Thomas's was the last creation of a Viscountcy as the senior title for a non-royal person in the UK; William Whitelaw, who is often cited as the last such creation, received his in June 1983, a month earlier than Thomas.

 In 1983 Thomas was awarded the degree of Doctor of Laws (LLD) honoris causa by the University of Leeds.
 The same year he was the subject of the television show This Is Your Life, when he was surprised by Eamonn Andrews at London's Royal Albert Hall, ahead of a charity concert for the National Children's Homes.

-In the House of Lords Thomas was an outspoken critic of the European Union and the Maastricht Treaty, and in a June 1993 debate, he endorsed Baroness Thatcher’s comments and defended her after Roy Jenkins had criticised her similar "extreme" views against further European sociopolitical integration.
+In the House of Lords Thomas was an outspoken critic of the European Union and the Maastricht Treaty, and in a June 1993 debate, he endorsed Margaret Thatcher's comments and defended her after Roy Jenkins had criticised her similar "extreme" views against further European sociopolitical integration.

 Thomas's opposition to Welsh nationalism was finally expressed in hostility to the Blair government's devolution proposals of 1997.
 He was asked by Robert Hodge, son of Sir Julian Hodge, to be a member of the steering committee of the "Just Say No" campaign (which opposed devolution in 1997).
 Despite ailing from cancer, Thomas agreed to a ceremonial role and became president.
 Other known persons in the movement included Nick Bourne, David Davies (Monmouth MP) and Alun Cairns.